ArcaneTrickster/git_tutorial_example_app/README.md

 -------------------------------------------

-configure your username and email(just a local record)
+configure your username and email(just a local record) so your uploads are marked with your name and email.

 * $ git config --global user.name "Pushkar Shrivastava"
 * $ git config --global user.email "pushkar.shv@gmail.com"